mobizt/ESP-Mail-Client/README.md

 }

-//Define the callback function to handle server connection upgrade. void connectionUpgradeRequestCallback()
+//Define the callback function to handle server connection upgrade.
+//This required when connect to port 587 which requires TLS void connectionUpgradeRequestCallback()
 {
     Serial.println("> U: Upgrad the connection...");

+    //Required for SMTP on port 587.

     //Connection upgrade code here...

-    //Required for SMTP on port 587.
+    //The most client library does not allow user to upgrade the existing connection to secure mode since it
+    //was connected to server in non-secure mode.

+    //You may need to edit the clients sources to make this.
 }